 “We want people to get good coaching, that’s what they pay for.”

-Since opening in October, J13 have been thriving and were fully subscribed with members, before even opening the doors.
+Since opening in October, J13 has been thriving and was fully subscribed with members, before even opening the doors.
 Rob said: “We basically doubled our capacity, we don’t underestimate how lucky we are to get that at all.

 “We were very fortunate that the support we’ve had has been unbelievable really.”

 But it hasn’t all been so easy, as just after a month of opening they had to close again due to the UK going into another national lockdown.

 Originally when they started the process of the gym in July they had pencilled in January 2021 to be the opening date, but since nowhere was able to open it gave them more time to push and finish the project.